-Driven Games include Driven Barrell Bending and Driven Barrel Racing and are open to single turnouts only.
+Driven Games include Driven Barrel Bending and Driven Barrel Racing and are open to single turnouts only.

-- 1. Starting line markers, or where possible, electric timers shall be placed against the arena fence, across the entry gate. - 2.
-Should the timing equipment fail when a reason exists to eliminate the exhibitor being timed (off course, etc.), the exhibitor will not be given another run.
+- Starting line markers, or where possible, electric timers shall be placed against the arena fence, across the entry gate. - Should the timing equipment fail when a reason exists to eliminate the exhibitor being timed (off course, etc.), the exhibitor will not be given another run.

-- 1. The safety check will take place prior to the first class of the day. - 2.
-The safety check must be performed by a PRO or a qualified person appointed by the competition management.
+- The safety check will take place prior to the first class of the day. - The safety check must be performed by a PRO or a qualified person appointed by the competition management.

-- 1. A safe and secure arena that is either indoor or in a fenced outdoor arena is permitted. - 2.
-The arena must be secure with all gates kept closed when competitors are in the ring. - 3.
-Outdoor arenas must be constructed of strong materials. - 4.
-The recommended minimum length of the arena is 60 metres. - 5.
-The recommended minimum width of the arena is 30 metres. - 6.
-The size of the competition arena will be at the discretion of competition management and dependant on venue specifics.
+- · A safe and secure arena that is either indoor or in a fenced outdoor arena is permitted. - The arena must be secure with all gates kept closed when competitors are in the ring. - · Outdoor arenas must be constructed of strong materials. - The recommended minimum length of the arena is 60 metres. - The recommended minimum width of the arena is 30 metres. - The size of the competition arena will be at the discretion of competition management and dependent on venue specifics.

-2.9.3 COURSE EQUIPMENT
+2.16.3.
+Course Equipment

-- 1. Large 200 litre (55 gal) steel drums in good condition or heavily weighted plastic drums with both ends closed must be used. - 2.
-Rubber or unweighted plastic barrels are not permitted. - 3.
-It is recommended that electric timers be used as official timers in all timed events. - 4.
-In the case of mechanical failure of either an electrical timer or stopwatch, an exhibitor may be given a re-run in any event where exhibitors are timed.
+- Large 200 litre (55 gal) steel drums in good condition or heavily weighted plastic drums with both ends closed must be used. - Rubber or unweighted plastic barrels are not permitted. - It is recommended that electric timers be used as official timers in all timed events. - In the case of mechanical failure of either an electrical timer or stopwatch, an exhibitor may be given a rerun in any event where exhibitors are timed.

-- 1. At the discretion of the competition management, classes may be split or combined as entries warrant. - 2.
-All classes may be split based on the following: - Ages (Junior, Senior, Masters) - Two-wheeled or four-wheeled vehicles - Equine height VSE, Pony, Horse.
+- At the discretion of the competition management, classes may be split or combined as entries warrant. - · All classes may be split based on the following: - Ages (Junior, Senior, Masters) - Two-wheeled or four-wheeled vehicles - Equine height VSE, Pony, Horse.
 See 2.1.7 for Height Classification in Equines under General Driving Rules